jonatanSh/vcore/README.md

 the backends (services) it support for now are:

   1. docker: create images, run images async.

+# Purpose

+The main purpose of this project is a distributed environment, with http (get/post api).

+Docker api for python already exists but it doesn't support async command execution and distributed services.

+This project is built on top of the exciting python docker api and add this functionality.

+It can be distributed easily, support easy to use http api

+# Api methods:

+1. api.docker.images.build(directory) builds a new image (Async)

+2. api.docker.images.list() list images (Sync)

+3. api.docker.containers.list(all=False) list containers, for all containers use all=True (Sync)

 # Basic api (run the framework):